 Adam Nagourney ’77

-Author and reporter Adam Nagourney (Economics) covers national politics and the 2020 election for the New York Times.
+Author and reporter Adam Nagourney (Economics) covers West Coast cultural affairs for The New York Times.

-Since 2010 until recently, Nagourney was the Los Angeles Bureau Chief of the New York Times.
-He was a former chief national political correspondent for the paper.
-He’s been with the Times since 1996.
-In addition to his regular articles, he contributes to the New York Times Magazine, the newspaper’s dining and travel sections and its political blog, The Caucus.
+Nagourney has been with the Times since 1996.
+He’s contributed to the New York Times Magazine, the newspaper’s dining and travel sections, and its political blog, The Caucus.

 Nagourney received the President’s Award for Distinguished Alumni from Purchase College in 2007.